X11 vs Wayland: Choosing Your Display Server

 The selection persists between reboots — whichever you chose last will be used on next login.

-Known Issues with Wayland on the Tested Setup
+Known Issues with Wayland (Observed on Zorin OS 18.1 Pro)

 | Issue | Description |